 Lea and Ruben cancelled their wedding due to coronavirus

 "We are devastated and heartbroken," the 24-year-old told HELLO!.
 "We had sent out save the dates months ago, and everyone had booked a flight out to Tel Aviv."

-That's where it gets interesting.
 Lea and her partner live in Israel, while their families live in London and Paris.
-Just 15 days before Lea was due to say I do on 23 March, Israel closed the borders from France, meaning that no French citizens would be allowed into the country.
+Just 15 days before Lea was due to say I do on 23 March, Israel closed the borders from France, meaning that no French citizens were allowed into the country.

 Lea and Ruben lost all of the money spent on the wedding

 "I sobbed," said Lea.
 "That was more than half of our guest list.
 I had hoped that it would go on as most of my family live in London, but in time things got worse."